 St. Raymonds home school group (HSG) is a group of about 60 families that are linked together by our love of the Catholic Church, and who want to educate our children at home.
-Most of us use a Catholic home school program such as Seton or Mother of Divine Grace, however, the beauty of home schooling is the flexibility that it provides each family – so there are numerous educational options available.
+Most of us use a Catholic home school program such as Seton or Mother of Divine Grace; however, the beauty of home schooling is the flexibility that it provides each family – so there are numerous educational options available.
 We have a monthly potluck in order to have families get to know each other better and form friendships among the children.
-Additionally, we host a monthly teacher support group (TEA).
+Oue twice-monthly club days and social gatherings help our group's children interact with other home schooled children.
 Our goal is home school support (in all of the various forms that it may take) and not exactly supplemental classes (of which there are many options in the NoVA area).

 Adoration/Children's Holy Hour - Holy time in the presence of the Blessed Sacrament.
 Rosary, song and adoration.